-This edition of the DHI Hiring Indicators reports an historically high mean vacancy duration for job openings in the U.S. economy.
-It also features labor market tightness measures for 38 skill categories.
+This edition of DHI Hiring Indicators reports updated statistics on mean vacancy durations and recruiting intensity per vacancy for the U.S. economy, including results by industry sector, region and employer size.
+It also reports updated labor market tightness measures for 38 skill categories.

 Section I contains highlights.
-Section II presents the skill-level tightness measures and explains how we construct them using the DHI Vacancy and Application Flow Database.
+Section II draws on the DHI Vacancy and Application Flow Database to present the skill-level tightness measures.
 Section III draws on the Job Openings and Labor Turnover Survey to present statistics on vacancy durations and recruiting intensity per vacancy.
-Section IV provides additional information about the DHI Hiring Indicators and DHI Group, Inc. A separate Excel file contains monthly time-series data for the statistics discussed in this report.
+Section IV provides additional information about the DHI Hiring Indicators and DHI Group, Inc. A separate Excel file contains monthly time-series data for the statistics discussed in this report and a large set of additional statistics.